Posterior prolapse (rectocele)

 The following factors may increase your risk of experiencing posterior prolapse:

 Make an appointment with your family doctor or gynecologist if you have symptoms of posterior prolapse that bother you or interfere with your normal activities.

 Here's some information to help you prepare for your appointment and know what to expect from your doctor.

 What you can do

-For rectocele, some basic questions to ask your doctor include:
+For posterior prolapse, some basic questions to ask your doctor include:

 What to expect from your doctor

 In most cases, your doctor diagnoses posterior prolapse during a pelvic examination of your vagina and rectum.